For business owners who want AI working today

 After each post, write 3 visual briefs: typographic, diagram/comparison, and bold statement.

 Append all 7 to the CSV with columns: Date, Post_Number, Pillar, Hook, Full_Copy, Visual_A, Visual_B, Visual_C, Mode, User_Draft_Input.
 Never overwrite.
+Save the CSV in the [subfolder name/Path]

 The PRISM framework5 letters